-The business continuity management process contains several important steps.
+Business continuity and resilience processes contain several important steps.
 Communicating information during and following a disaster to relevant parties is a key emergency management priority.
-This guide examines the steps an organization's emergency coordinator and business continuity planners must follow to create an effective emergency communications plan.
-It also provides a downloadable template to help with crisis communications planning for a variety of incidents.
+This guide examines the steps an organization's emergency coordinator and business continuity (BC) and resilience teams must follow to create an effective emergency communications plan.
+It also provides a downloadable template to help prepare an executable crisis communications plan for a variety of incidents.

-A typical emergency communications plan is part of an overall emergency action plan.
-It should be detailed and carefully designed and include information on how both internal and external crisis communications will be handled.
+An emergency communications plan is often part of an overall emergency plan, which is typically aligned with BC and resilience plans.
+It should be detailed and designed to include information on how both internal and external crisis communications will be handled.

-Internal emergency management alerts can be sent using email, overhead building paging systems, voice messages or text messages to mobile devices.
-This type of communication would include instructions to evacuate the building and relocate at assembly points, updates on the status of the situation and notification of when it's safe to return.
+Internal emergency management alerts can be sent using email, building paging systems, voice messages or text messages to mobile devices, and social media and emergency notification systems (ENSes) that can be implemented on a local technology platform or via a cloud-based ENS vendor.
+This type of communication would include instructions to evacuate the building and relocate at assembly points, updates on the situation and notification of when it's safe to return.
+Such alerts might also be used for situations in which physical or technology security have been compromised, such as unauthorized building entry or a ransomware attack, respectively.

 This article is part of

 Emergency situations and disasters can range from fires, floods and severe weather to kidnappings, bomb threats and vandalism.
-An emergency communications plan must be able to do the following eight things:
+An emergency communications plan must be able to do the following 10 things:

 - Launch quickly.